goprimer/primer-ios-sdk/README.md

 ##### Manually

-To integrate manually just follow our [Manual Integration Guide](http://docs.goprimer.com/v3.0.1/docs/manual-integration-guide).
+To integrate manually please take a look at the Manual Integration section of our [Quick Start Guide](http://docs.goprimer.com/v3.1/docs/quick-start).

 ## Integration